rust-lang/rfcs/text/0000-unsafe-aliased.md

 /// The type `UnsafePinned<T>` lets unsafe code violate
 /// the rule that `&mut UnsafePinned<T>` may never alias anything else.
 ///
+/// However, even if you define your type like `pub struct Wrapper(UnsafePinned<...>)`,
-/// However, it is still very risky to have an `&mut UnsafePinned<T>` that aliases
+/// it is still very risky to have an `&mut Wrapper` that aliases
 /// anything else.
 Many functions that work generically on `&mut T` assume that the
 /// memory that stores `T` is uniquely owned (such as `mem::swap`).
 In other words,
-/// while having aliasing with `&mut UnsafePinned<T>` is not immediate Undefined
+/// while having aliasing with `&mut Wrapper` is not immediate Undefined
 /// Behavior, it is still unsound to expose such a mutable reference to code you do
 /// not control!
-/// Techniques such as pinning via `Pin` are needed to ensure soundness.
+Techniques such as pinning via `Pin` are needed to ensure soundness.
+///
+/// Similar to `UnsafeCell`, `UnsafePinned` will not usually show up in the public
+/// API of a library.
+It is an internal implementation detail of libraries that
+/// need to support aliasing mutable references.
 ///
 /// Further note that this does *not* lift the requirement that shared references
 /// must be read-only!
 Use `UnsafeCell` for that.